Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 W.E.
-Henley wrote Invictus whilst in hospital undergoing treatment for tuberculosis of the bones, specifically those in his left leg, which had to be amputated from the knee down.
+Henley wrote 'Invictus' some years later whilst in hospital undergoing treatment for tuberculosis of the bones, specifically those in his left leg, which had to be amputated from the knee down.
 He was still only a young man at this time.

 He managed to save his right leg by refusing surgery and seeking an alternative form of treatment from a Scottish doctor, James Lister.